LeviKuhaulua/portfolio/README.md

 # Purpose

-To help develop my skills in Front-End Web Development and learn the process for:
+To help develop my skills in web development and learn the process for:

 - Folder/File Structure
 - Project Setup